vpakhuchyi/censor/README.md

 	// Note: fields with absent JSON tag will be ignored. s.UseJSONTagName(true) // pkg-level function: sanitiser.UseJSONTagName(true)

-	// Hide struct name.
+	// Display struct name.
-	// It hides the struct name (including a package name) from the output. s.HideStructName(true) // pkg-level function: sanitiser.HideStructName(true)
+	// It displays the struct name (including a package name) in the output. s.DisplayStructName(true) // pkg-level function: sanitiser.DisplayStructName(false)

 	// Set custom field tag.
 	// It may be useful if a default tag (`sanitiser`) is already used in your project.